Weapon Systems Explosives Safety Review Board

-The United States Navy formed the Weapon System Explosives Safety Review Board (WSESRB) in 1968 as a result of the tragic fire on the USS Forrestal (CV-59).
+The United States Navy formed the Weapon System Explosives Safety Review Board (WSESRB) in 1967 as a result of two deadly accidents involving explosive ordnance aboard US aircraft carriers: the 1966 USS Oriskany fire, and the 1967 USS Forrestal fire.
 The subsequent investigation recommended an independent review process be established.
 The report highlighted the need to ensure explosives safety requirements are met for all munitions introduced to the Fleet.

 As a result, the WSESRB was established.
-WSESRB participate in numerous weapons system safety-related meetings, technical reviews, and working groups.
+WSESRB participates in numerous weapons system safety-related meetings, technical reviews, and working groups.